rickulland/CoCo-www/DECB/Readme.txt

 Here is the early DECB version of a web browser prototype.
 All it's going to do is connect to a hardcoded IP address, ask for a page and stream it to the screen.
-When we get to the end of the page, we won’t respond, the web server will get made at us and hang up.
+When we get to the end of the page, we won’t respond, the web server will get mad at us and hang up.
 As simple a working example as I could come up with.

 To configure, edit these lines: